home-assistant/home-assistant.io/source/_components/alarm_control_panel.manual_mqtt.markdown

 footer: true
 logo: home-assistant.png
 ha_category: Alarm
-ha_release: 0.49
+ha_release: "0.50"
 ---

-This component extends the [manual alarm](/components/alarm_control_panel.manual/) by adding support for MQTT control of the alarm by a remote device.
+This platform extends the [manual alarm](/components/alarm_control_panel.manual/) by adding support for MQTT control of the alarm by a remote device.
 It can be used to create external keypads which simply change the state of the manual alarm in Home Assistant.

 It's essentially the opposite of the [MQTT Alarm Panel](/components/alarm_control_panel.mqtt/) which allows Home Assistant to observe an existing, fully-featured alarm where all of the alarm logic is embedded in that physical device.